 However, in this case we have the possibility of defining an interference term at this order in perturbation theory.
-Namely, we can think a diagram where we have the electron non interacting and where the companion collinear photon is interacting through the triangular anomaly with the external source.
+Namely, we can think a diagram where we have the electron non interacting and where the companion collinear photon is interacting through the triangular graph with the external source.
 This allows $k \neq k'$ in the forward limit where k and k' are both collinear to the momentum p of the electron.
-The role of the triangular anomaly graph is to account for the difference between k and k'and to provide the needed logarithmic singularity.
-Thus for $k \neq k'$ the only possible contribution will come from the interference with the anomaly diagram in figure 5.
-Therefore for fixed chirality of the electron in figure 3 the only possibility to cancel the KLN anomaly is to assume a non vanishing value for the triangular graph.
-However, this is only possible if the corresponding gauge theory is anomalous.
+The role of the triangular graph is to account for the difference between k and k' and to provide the needed logarithmic singularity.
+Thus for $k \neq k'$ the only possible contribution will come from the interference with the triangle diagram in Fig. 5.
+Therefore for fixed chirality of the electron in Fig. 3 the only possibility to cancel the KLN anomaly is to assume a non vanishing value for the triangular graph.
+However, this is only possible if the corresponding gauge theory is anomalous which cannot be the case.
 In fact once we sum over all chiralities in the triangle we get a zero contribution to a form factor with $k \neq k'$.
 In summary we have shown that

-The KLN anomaly can be only canceled if the gauge theory is anomalous.
+The KLN anomaly can be only canceled if the gauge theory is anomalous i.e. ill defined.

-Consequently we conclude that the KLN anomaly can be only canceled effectively adding a mass for the charged fermions.
+Consequently we conclude that the the KLN anomaly can be only canceled effectively adding a mass for the charged fermions.

 In summary the KLN anomaly in the forward limit with $k \neq k'$ corresponds to an anomalous threshold in the form factor where it is the photon, the one that interacts with the external potential.
 This can only take place through the triangular graph and it is only non vanishing if the theory is anomalous with respect to the underlying gauge symmetry.
+In principle we could think we are missing some diagrams.
+In this respect we have not a full fledged no go theorem but just substantial amount of evidence on the impossibility to extend the KLN recipe to the forward regime without running into the quantum inconsistency associated with a gauge anomaly.